clmarr/DiaSim/README.cascade.md

 (TODO examples...)

 (TODO also used for feature preservation in movementː y(βstres) j > ɥ i(βstres) case from 13th century French from CLEF

+(TODO Surselvan example p37 for example of alpha features only input expressing "same value of round as for back" -- if round has to be back, if unround cannot be back, for it to be a valid target of the rule)

 (TODO negative alpha notation as in Akan example -- p34 from that Scachter and Fromkin)